-Students in the dual JD program are required to complete 104 credits in three years between the two law schools– 60 credits from Detroit Mercy Law combined with 44 credits from Windsor Law.
+Students in the Dual JD program are required to complete at least 104 credits in three years between the two institutions – 60 credits from Detroit Mercy Law combined with 44 credits from Windsor Law.

-Of the minimum 60 credits through Detroit Mercy Law, students will complete credits in required doctrinal courses, a Law Firm Program, an Upper Level Writing course, and elective credits.
-A legal clinic, currently elective credit, will be a requirement for all students in the program starting with the Class of 2019.
+Of the minimum 60 credits through Detroit Mercy Law, students will complete credits in required doctrinal courses, a Law Firm Program course, a Legal Clinic, an Upper Level Writing course, six Transnational Law credits, and 11 elective credits.

-Of the minimum 44 credits through Windsor Law, students will complete 33 credits in required courses including Judicial Review, plus 11 elective credits.
+Of the minimum 44 credits through Windsor Law, students will complete 33 credits in required courses including Administrative Law, plus 11 elective credits.

 University of Detroit Mercy School of Law Clinics

 · Appellate Veterans Law

 · Criminal Trail Clinic

 · Appellate Advocacy Clinic, State Appellate Defenders Office (SADO)

 Transnational Law Clinic (Detroit Mercy Law and Windsor Law)